niaulans/datacamp/associate-data-engineer-in-sql/06_database-design.md

 ### How should we organize and manage data?
 ```
-- Schemas: How should my data be logically organized?
+- Schemas       : How should my data be logically organized?
-- Normalization: Should my data have minimal dependency and redundancy?
+- Normalization : Should my data have minimal dependency and redundancy?
-- Views: What joins will be done most often?
+- Views         : What joins will be done most often?
 - Access control: Should all users of the data have the same level access
-- DBMS: How do i pick between al the SQL and noSQL options?
+- DBMS          : How do i pick between al the SQL and noSQL options?

 Its depends on the intended use of the data.
 ```